thoughtbot/maybe_haskell/book/haskell-basics/operators.md

 I would read this as "trim is f after f where f is reverse after drop-spaces".
-Even though it's "full of punctuation" and uses terse variable names, I think this Haskell code comes extremely close to expressing my intent
+Even though it's "full of punctuation" and uses terse variable names, I think this Haskell code comes extremely close to expressing my intent.

 Functions like `trim` and `f` are known as *point-free*.
 That can be a source of confusion because there's visually more "points".
 The reason is that the `(.)`s